-Check the touch pad settings - Windows XP Click the Start button, point to Settings, click Control Panel, and then click Printers and Other Hardware.
-Click Mouse.
-Try adjusting the settings.
-Windows 2000 Click the Start button, point to Settings, and then click Control Panel.
-Double-click the Mouse icon.
-Try adjusting the settings.
+Check the touch pad settings -

+- Click the Start button, click Control Panel, and then click Printers and Other Hardware.

+- Click Mouse

+- Try adjusting the settings.

 Check the mouse cable - Shut down the computer.
 Disconnect the mouse cable, check it for damage, and firmly reconnect the cable.

 If you are using a mouse extension cable, disconnect it and connect the mouse directly to the computer.

-To verify that the problem is with the mouse, check the touch pad - Shut down the computer.
-Disconnect the mouse.
+To verify that the problem is with the mouse, check the touch pad -

+- Shut down the computer.

+- Disconnect the mouse.

 Turn on the computer.

-At the Windows desktop, use the touch pad to move the cursor around, select an icon, and open it.
+- 4. At the Windows desktop, use the touch pad to move the cursor around, select an icon, and open it.

 If the touch pad operates correctly, the mouse may be defective.

 Check the system setup program settings - Verify that the system setup program lists the correct device for the pointing device option.
 (The computer automatically recognizes a USB mouse without making any setting adjustments.)

-Test the mouse controller - To test the mouse controller (which affects pointer movement) and the operation of the touch pad or mouse buttons, run the Mouse test in the Pointing Devices test group in the Dell Diagnostics .
-Reinstall the touch pad driver - See " Reinstalling Drivers and Utilities ."
+Test the mouse controller - To test the mouse controller (which affects pointer movement) and the operation of the touch pad or mouse buttons, run the Mouse test in the Pointing Devices test group in the Using the Dell Diagnostics

+Reinstall the touch pad driver - See "Reinstalling Drivers and Utilities